 He has studied in France at the École Nationale Supérieure d’Architecture de Nantes, Germany and the UK where he completed his Masters at the Bartlett, UCL, London.

-Since 2015, he has been developing this research further using the framework of a PhD using a through reflective practice methodology – The Gardener Architect: Designing with the emergent Natures of Places – (online access).
-Eric was awarded a 22 months ADAPT-r research fellowship at the Faculty of Architecture in Brussels of KU Leuven, Belgium, (funded by the EU through the Marie Skłodowska-Curie actions – Research Fellowship Programme).
+He researches through the design and realisation of projects in dialogue with an academic reflection and design based methods.
+He completed his PhD in 2017: The Gardener Architect: Designing with the emergent Natures of Places – (online access), which he developed as an ADAPT-r research fellow at the Faculty of Architecture in Brussels of KU Leuven, Belgium, (funded by the EU through the Marie Skłodowska-Curie actions – Research Fellowship Programme).

-Eric chaired the Small Practice Committee at the RIBA where he organised Guerrilla Tactics for 5 years; this is the Small Practice Conference.
+Previously, Eric chaired the Small Practice Committee at the RIBA where he co-organised Guerrilla Tactics for 5 years; this is the Small Practice Conference.